cscorley/triage/paper/sections/02_background.md

 <!-- -->
-@Jeong-etal_2009 use a Markov chain-based learning algorithm that considers bug reassignment information and reduce the possibility of a bug reassignment by ensuring the bug is assigned to the correct developer the first time.
+@Jeong-etal_2009 use a Markov chain-based learning algorithm that considers bug reassignment information and reduce the possibility of a bug reassignment by assigning the bug to the correct developer the first time.
 @Bhattacharya-etal_2012 further employ this idea using different learning algorithms incrementally improves triaging bugs the first time.